lgw2/lgw2.github.io/_teaching/csci132-fall-2022/labs/lab0.md

 * Due: Thursday, August 25th no later than 11:00pm.
 (Penalties from [the syllabus](https://lgw2.github.io/teaching/csci132-fall-2022/syllabus/)
 	apply if you turn it in any later.)
-* Submission instructions: send a message to Lucy on Discord.
+* Submission instructions: send a message to Dr. Williams on Discord.
 The assignment on D2L will be used for reporting your grade only.